rtCamp/blank-theme/README.md

 6) Some helpful php functions.

-7) Grunt file and configration.
+7) Gulp file and configration.

 8) Slick Slider